Binary distribution internals

 It all starts from the GitHub actions in .github/workflows/release.yml

-is a different job for each supported OS-architecture combination and they all
+There is a different job for each supported OS-architecture combination and they all

 run in parallel (ideally).

-.
-This invokes
+This invokes scripts/make_dist.sh

 which builds the corresponding Docker container from